 - Students must meet the regular Emory College Study Abroad eligibility requirements in addition to the following program-specific requirements:

 - Visiting students from other institutions are welcome to apply

 - Cumulative grade point average of 3.0 or higher

-- At least one semester of Portuguese language
+- At least one semester of the Portuguese language or SPAN 212.